maksonlee/manifest-subscription/src/main/resources/Documentation/about.md

 * TODO: keep parsed manifest in memory for quick lookup
 * TODO: monitor all manifest branch if no branch is specified
 * TODO: ssh command to check what is being monitored
-* TODO: stright mode, only monitor projects using default (no remote)
+* TODO: strict mode, only monitor projects using default (no remote)
-* TODO: split mode (store all manifests in same branch strcuture as source instead of flattening the underlying file strcuture)
+* TODO: split mode (store all manifests in same branch structure as source instead of flattening the underlying file strcuture)
 * TODO: not monitor non-local projects

 * TODO: make sure no circular dependencies (project with manifest subscription is not in the